PAL Airlines

 PAL Airlines is a Canadian airline that operates both scheduled and charter flights.
 The airline is a regional operator that works domestic flights in the east of Canada.
 Their headquarters is located at St. John's International Airport, and they also have hubs at CFB Goose Bay, Montréal–Trudeau International Airport and Halifax Stanfield International Airport.

 CALLSIGN: SPEEDAIR.
 IATA Code: PB.
-ICAO Code: KZZV
+ICAO Code: SPR

 PAL Aerospace 30 days of scheduled flights